hyperledger/iroha-2-docs/README.md

 ### Enabling feedback form

-In order to enable "Share feedback" button, the following environment variable should be provided:
+In order to enable the "Share feedback" button, the following environment variable should be provided:

 ```bash
 VITE_FEEDBACK_URL=https://example.com/get-feedback
 ```

-When user submits the form, a simple POST request with JSON body is sent to this URL.
+When a user submits the form, a simple POST request with a JSON body is sent to this URL.

 This variable will be picked up by the application during dev/build mode.
-Read more about it in [Vite documentation](https://vitejs.dev/guide/env-and-mode.html).
+Read more about it in the [Vite documentation](https://vitejs.dev/guide/env-and-mode.html).

 ## License